TOTALTECH-CONSULTING/TotalTech-Constuling-Website/src/content/blog/the-4-phases-of-the-presales-deal-life-cycle-engage-evaluate-envision-ensure.md

 There are always some macro level factors to consider in specific industries and public sector customers (Compliance, politics, environmental, ethical, etc.)  but ultimately the customer will likely be looking for a solution that is either/or **1) more cost effective, 2) more flexible 3) more performant/scalable**.

-A thorough evaluation ensures that SE's offer a solution that is genuinely suitable for the prospect.
-This is a key stage for ensuring that any solution presented is aligned with the prospect’s needs.
+A thorough evaluation ensures that SE's offer a solution that is genuinely suitable for the customer.
+This is a key stage for ensuring that any solution presented is aligned with the customer’s needs.
 Proper evaluation helps avoid wasting time on unsuitable solutions and ensures the team is addressing the right challenges in the right way.

 ## Phase 3: Envision – Designing the Tailored Solution

 ### **What’s Involved?**

 The **Envision** phase is where SE's begin to design the solution.
 At this stage, the SE takes the information from the Engage and Evaluate phases and designs a tailored solution that directly addresses the customer’s needs and challenges.
-The solution might involve product configurations, customizations, or even integrations with existing systems to ensure the proposal is as relevant and effective as possible**.
-Services are also a critical component of the solution** (both pre and post implementation).
+The solution might involve product configurations, customizations, or even integrations with existing systems to ensure the proposal is as relevant and effective as possible.  **Services are also a critical component of the solution** (both pre and post implementation).

 This phase also involves collaborating with different departments— technical teams, product experts, implementation teams and sometimes even legal or finance —to ensure the solution **1) meets all the necessary criteria 2) is priced as competitively as possible and 3) will provide an opportunity to expand the business.** The SE  needs to present a vision for how the solution will deliver value and achieve the customer’s goals.
 SE's should use **peer reviews** during this stage to minimise the risk of errors, wrong assumptions and better understand **potential undocumented product behaviour** that peer SE's might have encountered in the past.